 Just show that you do not have a criminal record, and the rest of the application process is a formality.

-There is a goal to transform the MERCOSUR agreement into international law in 2021.
+There is a goal to transform the MERCOSUR agreement into international law.
 When this happens, there will be full freedom of movement through the bloc.
 And, MERCOSUR citizens won’t need a residence permit issued by an individual country when this happens.

 Argentina Passive-income or Financier Visa (Rentista Visa)